Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Applications in Reinforcement Learning

-In our second set of experiments, we illustrate the convergence rate of $Q$-learning with linear function approximation for using diminishing step sizes $\epsilon_k=\epsilon/k^\xi$.
-We use the same MDP model, but the reward is sampled independently from a uniform distribution on $(0,1)$ for all state-action pairs.
-The behavior policy is still to take each action with equal probability.
-The constant $\kappa$ given in Eq. (\ref{key}) is estimated by numerical optimization, and the discount factor $\gamma$ is set to be $0.7$.
-In figure \ref{figure3}, we plot the quantity $\mathbb{E}[\|\theta_k-\theta^*\|^2]$ as a function of $k$ for $\xi\in \{0.4,0.6,0.8,1\}$.
-In the case where $\xi=1$, the constant coefficient $\epsilon$ is chosen such that $\kappa\epsilon\geq 2$ in order to achieve the optimal convergence rate.
+We next numerically verify the convergence rates of $Q$-learning with linear function approximation for using diminishing stepsizes $\alpha_k=\alpha/(k+h)^\xi$.
+We use the same MDP model and behavior policy.
+The only difference is that the reward is no longer set to zero, but is sampled independently from a uniform distribution on $(0,1)$ for all state-action pairs.
+The constant $\kappa$ given in Eq. (\ref{key}) is estimated by numerical optimization, and the discount factor $\gamma$ is set to be $0.7$ to ensure convergence.
+In Fig. \ref{fig:3}, we plot $\mathbb{E}[\|\theta_k-\theta^*\|^2]$ as a function of $k$ for $\xi\in \{0.4,0.6,0.8,1\}$.
+In the case where $\xi=1$, the constant coefficient $\alpha$ is chosen such that $\kappa\alpha\geq 2$ in order to achieve the optimal convergence rate.
 We see that the iterates converge for all $\xi\in(0,1]$.
 Moreover, the larger the value of $\xi$ is, the faster $\theta_k$ converges.

-To further demonstrate the convergence rate, we plot the quantity $\ln\mathbb{E}[\|\theta_k-\theta^*\|^2]$ as a function of $\ln k$ in Figure \ref{figure4} and look at its asymptotic behavior.
-We see that the slope is approximately $-\xi$, which agrees with Corollary \ref{thm:q-diminishing}.
+To further verify the convergence rates, we plot $\log\mathbb{E}[\|\theta_k-\theta^*\|^2]$ as a function of $\log k$ in Fig. \ref{fig:4} and look at its asymptotic behavior.
+We see that the slope is approximately $-\xi$, which agrees with Theorem \ref{thm:q-constant} (2).

+In addition to the MDP used in Baird's counter-example \cite{baird1995residual}, numerical simulations corresponding to a larger MDP are presented in Appendix \ref{ap:larger}, and the results are consistent with the theory as well as the outcomes of the simulations in this section.